-In this blog, UKCP psychotherapist Nicholas Rose outlines why loneliness is such an important concern, as more changes are made to lockdown guidelines.
+In this blog, UKCP psychotherapist Nicholas Rose outlines why loneliness is such an important concern, as we look at life after lockdown.

 Even before the Covid-19 pandemic and lockdown, research in 2019 showed that one in five in the UK said they experienced loneliness.
 Further almost two-thirds of those who struggle with loneliness reported finding it a difficult thing to talk about.